DanielKrawisz/Entropy/Pow.co FAQ.md

 ## Is proof-of-work a metaphor?

 Is a degeree or patent proof-of-work or is proof-of-work a solved hash puzzle attached to a broadcasted message?
 The problem with menaphorical uses of "proof-of-work" is that they are not economically similar enough to real proof-of-work to be a good comparison.
-Degrees and patents may be literal proofs of work but they are not honest signals of fitness because they are not handicaps.
-Handicaps are easy to evaluate, whereas degrees and patents are not.
+Degrees and patents may be literal proofs of work but they are not honest signals of fitness because they are not [handicaps](#what-is-a-handicap).
+A handicap are easy to evaluate, whereas degrees and patents are not.
 Contextual information and expertise would be require to evaluate them properly.
 Proof-of-work provides a number that can be evaluated instantly in a computer, and the number cannot be manipulated with any known trickery.
 A patent or degree is more like something that you would look at *after* you had evaluated the proof-of-work.

+## What is a handicap?

+A handicap is provable waste.

+## What is waste?

+Waste in this context means that something is destroyed but not uselessly or to no avail because its destruction can be expected to yield a holistic and thorough appraisal.

+## What is fitness?

+Fitness is the relative ability to grow and avoid death.

 ## What is the problem that handicaps solve?

-TL;DR- They allow you to save energy and time in discovering and distinguishing between that which is valuable and honest over that which is deceptive.
+Handicaps are an honest signal of fitness, which enables us to save energy and time in discovering and distinguishing between that which is valuable and honest over that which is deceptive.

-Everyone wants good relationships but nobody wants to admit to being unfit.
+Everyone wants good relationships but nobody wants to admit to being [unfit](#what-is-fitness).
 An honest signal of fitness would eliminate the problem of unfit members lying about their fitness in order to exploit others.
 Without handicaps we would expect to be surrounded by lies about fitness and must bear a heavy cost of navigating through them.

-We all have limited resources to evaluate candidates and if there are too many to give them all a close look, we need a way to limit the sample of candidates down to a reasonable number that is not time-consuming but also not likely to eliminate the best ones.
+We have limited resources to evaluate candidates and there are too many to give them all a close look.
+An honest signal of fitness would enable us to limit the sample of candidates down to a reasonable number.

-This is clearly important in sex because mistakes with sex is costly and it is important to be as certain as possible beforehand that it is not a mistake.
-Of course, no one wants to admit that they are less fit because then they would get less sex.
-Thus, without an honest signal of fitness everyone will be overwhelmed with lies about who is fit, and the next generation will be full of unfit mutants.
-In other contexts the consequences of not using handicaps will be similar.
-Using handicaps, we avoid the consequences of bad relationships before they happen.

-This translates into the world of categorizing valuable data, but acknowledging that we all play the role of the female gaging the value of data providers.
-In like manner to how costly signals help with sexual selection, information of any type can now possess handicaps thanks to BoostPoW.

-The costly signals of handicaps keep us from being manipulated by others.

-It is important to note that handicaps are not as negative as they sound because they show success and fitness over time.
-Only truly successful information can sustain the costliness of handicaps.
+## Why is a handicap an honest signal of fitness?

+Handicaps are honest because they demonstrate cost.
+Boost gives content the ability to signal fitness.
+There is no other upvoting system or marketing that has this honest indicator.

+Some sites have up/down voting systems.
+In the past, sites have eliminated the downvoting features and eradicated honest feedback.
+With Boost it is costly to manipulate data.

+Here is a more detailed explanation on how incentives are aligned via the Handicap Principle:

+A candidate (or in our case content) who wants to signal fitness using a handicap must choose how much cost to demonstrate given his limited resources.
+The candidate/content, and must weigh the benefit of a greater signal against the benefit that is losthe loses by using those resources in other ways.

+At a given level of signal, a more fit candidate faces a better trade-off from a bigger signal than a less-fit candidate.
+The more fit candidate can both more easily bear the cost and will gain more from the extra attention he will receive from evaluators.
+Exposure via boost could be deadly for content; it invites more shrewd evaluators.
+As a result, more fit candidates optimize at higher levels of signal than less-fit candidates.
+Handicaps are honest because they make deception unprofitable.

 ## Why do memes need an honest signal of fitness?